spnenov/test1/README.md

 set_config_option  metrics.reporter.dghttp.apikey ${DD_APIKEY}
 cat /opt/flink/conf/log4j-console.properties >  ${FLINK_CONF_DIR}/log4j-console.properties
 ```
-### 7. Logging on the **Dockerfile** ###
+### 7. Logging on the Dockerfile
-The follwoing three libraries are added to the **Dockerfile** as they are relate to having JSON logging instead of textual ones, which allows DataDog to group the logs in a more normal way.
+The follwoing three libraries are added to the [Dockerfile](docker/Dockerfile) as they are relate to having JSON logging instead of textual ones, which allows DataDog to group the logs in a more normal way.

-The additional libraries in the **Dockerfile** are as follows:
+The additional libraries in the `docker/Dockerfile` are as follows:
 ```
 ADD --chown=flink:flink https://repo.maven.apache.org/maven2/com/fasterxml/jackson/core/jackson-databind/2.18.0/jackson-databind-2.18.0.jar $FLINK_HOME/lib/
 ADD --chown=flink:flink https://repo.maven.apache.org/maven2/com/fasterxml/jackson/core/jackson-core/2.18.0/jackson-core-2.18.0.jar $FLINK_HOME/lib/
 ADD --chown=flink:flink https://repo.maven.apache.org/maven2/com/fasterxml/jackson/core/jackson-annotations/2.18.0/jackson-annotations-2.18.0.jar $FLINK_HOME/lib/
 ```
-These libraries are related to the `logConfiguration` specified in the below example from **flinkdeployment.yaml**, where we have set all logs to be output to the console in a compact JSON format.
+These libraries are related to the `logConfiguration` specified in the below example from [flinkdeployment.yaml](chart/templates/flinkdeployment.yaml), where we have set all logs to be output to the console in a compact JSON format.

-Example of the `LogConfiguration` in **flinkdeployment.yaml**:
+Example of the `LogConfiguration` in `chart/templates/flinkdeployment.yaml`:
 ```
       # Log all to the console using compact JSON format
       appender.console.name = LogConsole